 - Graduate Record Examination (GRE): General Test: Verbal, Analytical, and Quantitative (GRE scores must be no more than 5 years old).To receive the current GRE Information and Registration Bulletin, go to http://www.gre.org/.
 You can also contact your college or university office of student records, or write to: Graduate Record Examinations Educational Testing Service P.O.
 Box 6000 Princeton, NJ 08541-6000 Phone: (609)771-7670 Fax: (609)771-7906

-- English Proficiency Test (for International Students): See minimum scores for accepted tests at: http://www.rackham.umich.edu/admissions/tests
+- English Proficiency Test (for International Students): See minimum scores for accepted tests, as well as exemption criteria, at: http://www.rackham.umich.edu/admissions/tests

 - Advocacy Experience: Advocacy experience helps demonstrate a candidate's comfort with taking on some of the responsibilities of a counseling or supportive role.
 This may be accomplished through a volunteer or paid position with a community-based agency such as a crisis intervention program, Planned Parenthood affiliate, domestic violence program, hospice program, etc.; through a position as a resident or student advisor; or through some related activity.
 The advocacy experience should provide sufficient opportunity to work in a responsible, one-on-one (in person or by telephone) relationship with a variety of individuals seeking information, resources, guidance, counseling or other support services made available through the sponsoring agency or organization.
 Advocacy experience typically includes some form of reporting or performance review in which the trainee receives training in interpersonal skills and ongoing supervision.
 Most applicants complete this experience on a part-time basis in the evenings and weekends while attending school or working full-time.